-- Samplawala School, Masar: 5 computers donated - Pre-nursery block created in Henk Bruna Swami Vivek Anand Round Table School, Bengaluru - We supported the ROBA Trust, Dehradun, with English language teacher training for students appearing for their NDA examination. - Supported 5 teachers in Mahatma Gandhi School, Pune, with salaries for 5 months
+- Teacher training at Panchgani and Mahabaleshwar Municipal School. - Teacher training at Masar. - We supported the ROBA Trust, Dehradun, with English language teacher training for students appearing for their NDA examination - Supported 5 teachers in Mahatma Gandhi School, Pune, with salaries for 5 months